polyjuicelab/Nginx-X402/README.md

   - Safe because the x402 plugin does not use HTTP rewrite functionality
   - Avoids the need to download PCRE source code

-### Optional (for vendored feature - if you need rewrite module)
+### Optional (if you need rewrite module)

-If you need the HTTP rewrite module for other purposes:
+If you need the HTTP rewrite module for other purposes (vendored feature is enabled by default):

 - **`PKG_CONFIG_PATH`**: Help pkg-config find PCRE (macOS with Homebrew)
   ```bash